 Tire pressures have been chosen to provide safe operation, vehicle stability, and a smooth ride.
 Tire pressure should be checked cold once a month.
+The spare tire pressure should be check at least twice annually.
 Tire pressure decreases as the ambient temperature drops.
 Check tire pressure frequently when ambient temperature varies widely.

-Tire inflation pressures are cold inflation pressure.
+Inflation pressures specified on the placards are cold inflation pressure.
 The vehicle must sit for at least 3 hours to obtain the correct cold inflation pressure reading.
-Or be driven less than one mile after sitting for 3 hours.
-Tire inflation pressures may increase from 2 to 6 pounds per square inch (psi) during operation.
-Do not reduce this normal pressure build-up.
+Or driven less than one mile after sitting for 3 hours.
+Tire inflation pressures may increase from 2 to 6 pounds per square inch (psi) during operation, due to increased tire temperature.

 WARNING: OVER OR UNDER INFLATED TIRES CAN AFFECT VEHICLE HANDLING AND TREAD WEAR.
-THIS MAY CAUSE THE TIRE TO FAIL SUDDENLY, RESULTING IN LOSS OF VEHICLE CONTROL.
+THIS MAY CAUSE THE TIRE TO FAIL SUD-DENLY, RESULTING IN LOSS OF VEHICLE CON-TROL.

-TIRE PRESSURE FOR HIGH SPEED
+TIRE PRESSURE FOR HIGH SPEED OPERATION

+Chrysler Corporation advocates driving at safe speeds within posted speed limits.
 Where speed limits allow the vehicle to be driven at high speeds, correct tire inflation pressure is very important.
 For speeds up to and including 120 km/h (75 mph), tires must be inflated to the pressures shown on the tire placard.
-For continuous speeds in excess of 120 km/h (75 mph), tires must be inflated to the maximum pressure specified on the tire sidewall.